openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

   However, this also means that every time a new resource type is added, another CR needs to be introduced, managed and learned by the user.
-This may still be ok.
+This may still be OK.
 But a similar pattern where different specs are required is already addressed by the PVC.
-To keep the resources management at a minimum, the PVC type, sub-resource spec pattern will be used to specifiy different resources under a generic UpgradeTask CR.
+To keep the resources management at a minimum, the PVC type, sub-resource spec pattern will be used to specify different resources under a generic UpgradeTask CR.

   Note that, selecting the Generic Task - doesn't preclude from